Even trivial changes to a trivial board game can shift the course of history.

 In Monopoly’s case, those consequences came during World War II.

 During the war, large numbers of British airmen were felled over enemy airspace and then held as prisoners behind enemy lines.
-Germany, however -- in part as a nod to the Geneva Convention -- allowed humanitarian groups like the Red Cross to distribute care packages to those prisoners.
-And one of the categories of items that could be included in those packages was "games and pastimes."
-So the Allies took military advantage of this human kindness: Posing as "charities" (one of the better fake names: the Licensed Victuallers Prisoners Relief Fund), they sent packages to their POWs that featured clandestine escape kits -- kits that included tools like compasses, metal files, money, and, most importantly, maps.
+Germany, however—in part as a nod to the Geneva Convention—allowed humanitarian groups like the Red Cross to distribute care packages to those prisoners.
+And one of the categories of items that could be included in those packages was “games and pastimes.”
+So the Allies took military advantage of this human kindness: Posing as “charities” (one of the better fake names: the Licensed Victuallers Prisoners Relief Fund), they sent packages to their POWs that featured clandestine escape kits, which included tools like compasses, metal files, money, and, most importantly, maps.

-To develop that kit, MI9, the British secret service unit responsible for escape and evasion, conspired with John Waddington, Ltd., the U.K. manufacturer of Monopoly.
-"It was ingenious," Philip Orbanes, author of several books on Monopoly, told Heussner.
-"The Monopoly box was big enough to not only hold the game but hide everything else they needed to get to POWs."
+To develop that kit, MI9, the British secret-service unit responsible for escape and evasion, conspired with John Waddington, Ltd., the U.K. manufacturer of Monopoly.
+“It was ingenious,” Philip Orbanes, the author of several books on Monopoly, told Heussner.
+“The Monopoly box was big enough to not only hold the game but hide everything else they needed to get to POWs.”

 And Waddington was also, as it happened, the licensee for Monopoly in the U.K.

 So, through a little bit of coincidence and a little bit of cunning, a game-based escape plan was hatched.
 Before departing for missions, Royal Air Force airmen were told that, if they happened to be captured, they should look for Monopoly games in the “care packages” sent to them—and for the escape maps and kits that were hidden within them.
 The “special edition” Monopoly sets would be designated with a red dot on the Free Parking space—something that would look to anyone who didn’t know about the trick like a standard-issue printing error … but which might, to a captured soldier, look something a little more like freedom.